geelen/git-smart/README.md

     gem install git-smart

-Git allows custom commands with a simple convention - `git xyz` looks for `git-xyz` on the path, so that'll install a binary for each command e.g. `git-smart-pull`.
+This will add an executable for each command, e.g. `git-smart-pull`.
+You call them using git's simple syntax for [custom commands](http://www.nullstyle.com/2007/06/22/create-custom-commands-in-git/), e.g. `git smart-pull`.
 They'll be removed when you uninstall the gem.

 You almost certainly want to run this as well, to allow git commands to be output with colour: